All Episodes

 After they said Reagan was the biggest problem facing the free world, Reagan dispatched the Soviet Union.

-He said there if his point was that there are so many instances where you can look historically and find that liberal Democrats are wrong in what they claim, not just in foreign policy, but their whole social program safety net has been a disaster.
+He said there is, his point was that there are so many instances where you can look historically and find that liberal Democrats are wrong in what they claim, not just in foreign policy, but their whole social program safety net has been a disaster.

 And why it is people don't see this.

-And it's very frustrating thing to him.
+And it's a very frustrating thing to him.

-And he wanted to know why I thought that was the case.
+He wanted to know why I thought that was the case.

-And I had a minute and a half to give an answer, and for a minute and a half it was a brilliant answer.
+And I had a minute and a half to give an answer.

-Better answer anybody else could utter in a minute and a half.
+A better answer anybody else could utter in a minute and a half.

-But let me expand on this because it is a frustrating thing, and I feel it sometimes too, even in the midst of my optimism.
+And I feel it sometimes too, even in the midst of my optimism.

 Remember, I have said that during all of this, the Democrats are sowing their seeds for a massive landslide defeat.

-There is history for that too.
+There is history for that, too.

 There is plenty of history that the American people don't buy what the Democrats sell.